vele616/monorepo/packages/jobboard/website/content/jobs/full-stack-software-engineer-remote-posthog-rahLM.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/posthog"
 companyWebsite: "http://www.posthog.com/"
-summary: "Love experience in: #django, #ui/ux, #marketing?
+summary: "Love experience in: #django, #postgresql, #ui/ux?
 Check out this job post!"
 summaryBackup: "To apply as a full stack software engineer at PostHog, you preferably need to have some knowledge of: #django, #ui/ux, #marketing."
 featured: 15
 ---